DanielEScherzer/website-content/src/Blog/posts/20251028-longhorn-php.md

 ## Saturday

-Thursday kicked off with another keynote,
+Saturday kicked off with another keynote,
 [Turtles all the way down][talk-turtles].
 When I first saw the name of the talk, I was reminded of [a Reddit post][reddit-turtles] about having excessive levels of inheritance.
 But, it didn't seem like that was going to be the focus of the talk until the third part, when the origin of the "Turtles all the way down" saying was discussed.
-While the history was fascinating, and the talk was great overall, I found the creating of an HTTP request handler directly in C to be the most interesting part, and plan to try and experiment with something like that myself.
+While the history was fascinating, and the talk was great overall, I found the creation of an HTTP request handler directly in C to be the most interesting part, and plan to try and experiment with something like that myself.